How do you write a photography invoice?

 Do photographers use invoices?

 As a photographer, you'll need to send billing requests to clients in order to get paid and set a paper trail for taxes.
 Invoicing itself is an art that all photographers should pay close attention to.

 Yes, try Bonsai's invoicing software to manage, customize and send invoices.
 Add your company logo, details, costs and start sending professional looking invoices today.

 Photography is beautiful work.
 Photographers are a passionate lot.
 They enjoy what they do.
 They take great pleasure in their work.
 However, certain aspects of the job remain unappealing to them.
 An example of this is all paperwork.
-Asking a photographer to sit down and design or fill an invoice could cause a bit of friction between the two of you.
+Asking a photographer to sit down and design or fill an photography invoice example could cause a bit of friction between the two of you.
 Fortunately, photographers have access to the photography invoice template of their choice.
-They can draft new invoices using this template.
+They can draft new photography invoice samples using this template.

-First, it helps you to know what to include on your invoice.
+First, it helps you to know what to include on your photographer invoice template.
 The main piece of information that you ought to include is the kind of photography services you offer.
 Customize the information to indicate what you provided to your customer.
 Some of the most common services are still photography and wedding photography.
 You may also indicate portrait or commercial photography if that’s what you offer.
 Clients only pay for services offered.
-Be clear so that they can easily tell whether what you have indicated on the invoice is correct.
+Be clear so that they can easily tell whether what you have indicated on the photography invoice sample is correct.